-- Recent plant upgrade executed by RLM is not as per the business plan, capacity not increased as required.
-The matter has been discussed with RLM and further action required by RLM. - Issue of high inflows possibly caused by excessive storm water ingress has been discussed with RLM, further action required by RLM.
+- Recent plant upgrade executed by RLM is not as per the business plan, capacity is not increased as required.
+The matter has been discussed with RLM and further action required by RLM. - The issue of high inflows possibly caused by excessive storm water ingress has been discussed with RLM, further action required by RLM.